RobRoseKnows/forge-time-tracker/README.md

 # Forge Time Tracker for Jira

-This project contains a Forge app written in Javascript that displays tracks per-user time spent working on a Jira issue.
+This project contains a Forge app written in Javascript that displays tracks time spent working on a Jira issue, as well as how long each user has spent on it.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.